Coqutiam RCMP says a man who was unlawfully at large from the Forensic Psychiatric Hospital, commonly known as Colony Farm, has been located.

 Christopher Thomas Askey, 51, was reported overdue on a day pass from the facility just after 7 p.m., Saturday, and police were seeking him on a warrant under the Mental Health Act, according to police.

 “Askey may behave in a way that presents a risk to (himself) or the public, so if you see Askey, police ask that you do not approach him and instead call 911,” said RCMP in a media release.

 Colony Farm houses some of B.C.’s most notorious offenders who have been found not criminally responsible due to mental illness or declared mentally unfit to stand trial.

-Dr. George Wiehahn, forensic psychiatrist and medical director for Forensic Psychiatric Services, said Askey was deemed a “very low-risk” patient when he was assessed.
+At the time the hospital’s medical director for forensic psychiatric services told Global News Askey was deemed a “very low-risk” patient when he was granted a day pass.

 Askey is described as Caucasian and six feet tall with a heavy build.
 He has short, greyish hair, a light goatee and brown eyes, and was wearing a black jacket, black pants a blue shirt and white and black shoes.